JanSharp/quick-adjustable-inserters/notes.md

   - [x] yes it is.
 With pooling hitting the key bind 3 times on an inserter takes 2.57 ms, without pooling it takes 1.7 ms
 - [x] thumbnail
 - [x] readme/description
-- [ ] tips and tricks simulations
+- [ ] maybe add tips and tricks simulations.
+It kind feels unnecessary, basically everything is either self explanatory or explained in tooltips.
 - [x] don't restore when rotating and similar
 - [x] ~~try using render_player_index for selectable entities.
 See if the selection box shows up for other players as well~~ Tried it, they are still selectable for other players, so this is not an option
-- [ ] look into renai transportation and see if it needs special support just for fun
+- [x] ~~look into renai transportation and see if it needs special support just for fun~~ scope creep, and I sense that performance would be horrific with a large grid
 - [ ] wait, but why do we not get a selection changed event with selected being nil when we move the cursor off of a selectable entity from this mod and pressing the adjust key bind in the same tick, causing it to delete the previously selected entity?
-- [ ] look into smart inserters and see how hard compatibility with that mod would be
+- [ ] maybe look into smart inserters and see how hard compatibility with that mod would be.
+For things like tech unlocks maybe
 - [x] change hard dependency on bobinserters to hidden optional (for mod load order)
 - [x] add own technologies with the same names and own custom icons
   - [x] revisit icons, probably using the inserter tech icon and adding something to it in gimp